If you learn basic Hindi, you will find it goes a goes a long way when traveling in India

 As long as you know English, there will be few communication issues in India.
 Most Indians know some English, however some will not be able to converse as fluently as you would prefer including taxi drivers, waiters, porters and hotel staff.
 This is where some basic Hindi words, phrases and sentences can come handy.
+You can learn Hindi through English, and basic Hindi words for beginners, quite easily.

 Where exactly is Hindi spoken?